What is it like to move to Dubrovnik, Croatia? To start a new life in a foreign country?

 Dubrovnik is a city in southern Croatia on the Adriatic Sea.
 It is known for its distinctive Old Town, encircled with massive stone walls completed in the 16th century.

 Dubrovnik is nicknamed “Pearl of the Adriatic” with tourism being the most important industry.

 Dubrovnik’s architecture is simply gorgeous and on top of that it boasts spectacular churches, monasteries, museums, and fountains.

 Dubrovnik is also a perfect location from where to explore the surrounding area.
-Some recommendations: The Elaphiti Islands, the attractive town of Cavtat,the Konavle valley, Mljet Island, Korčula Island, Ston and Peljesac Peninsula.
-The neighbouring town of Kotor in Montenegro or Mostar in Bosnia and Herzegovina also make for great day trips.
+Some recommendations: The Elaphiti Islands, the attractive town of Cavtat, the Konavle valley, Mljet Island, Korčula Island, Ston, and Peljesac Peninsula.
+The neighboring town of Kotor in Montenegro or Mostar in Bosnia and Herzegovina also make for great day trips.

 Like this article about expat life in Dubrovnik?
 Pin it!